German nationality law: Unification and imperial law

 The concept of a German nationality based on ethnicity and descent became a core principle in the 1913 Imperial and State Citizenship Act (Reichs- und Staatsangehörigkeitsgesetz).
 While prior regulations had maintained preexisting models of state membership through residency, this law made descent from German heritage the primary qualification for nationality.
-Before 1913, Germans who lived abroad for more than 10 years were automatically deprived of their nationality but after this reform, any former national who remained living overseas (as well as any of their descendants) were able to apply for German nationality with no requirement to reestablish residence in Germany.
+Before the law's enactment on January 1, 1914, Germans who lived abroad for more than 10 years were automatically deprived of their nationality but after this reform, any former national who remained living overseas (as well as any of their descendants) were able to apply for German nationality with no requirement to reestablish residence in Germany.
 Individuals who became nationals in this way were granted "direct imperial citizenship" rather than citizenship of any particular state.
 Germans could still be automatically denaturalised after extended residence overseas or obtaining another nationality, but this could be avoided by registering their intent to continue holding German citizenship at a German consulate.

 Foreigners resident in Germany who held no criminal record, maintained their own housing, and provided for themselves and their families could apply for naturalisation.
 However, fulfilling the technical requirements did not give applicants the right to become German nationals.
 Final approval for a grant of nationality was given at the sole discretion of the imperial government, which was extremely restrictive in practice.
 Only applicants who had served for at least one year in the German military or those who were employed by the German government and had met the other naturalisation requirements were entitled to become German nationals by right.

 Colonial subjects (Schutzgebietsangehörige) held an unclearly defined legal status and were never granted German nationality at large.
 Any children of mixed-race heritage had to be officially approved for "European" status, subject to detailed examination of an applicant's heritage, education, professional background, and social standing.
 Any other native resident of a German colony, or foreigners domiciled there, would have been required to naturalise to acquire German nationality.